Sub-keV dark matter can strongly ionize molecular clouds: Abstract

 \section{Abstract}

-We show that the ionization of dense molecular clouds can be used to set strong constraints on dark matter models producing UV/X-ray photons in their annihilation or decay.
-We place robust and competitive constraints on various dark matter models, such as axion-like particles, scalars and sterile neutrinos, for masses between $\sim30$~eV and $10$~keV, and project forecasts to illustrate the potential of this target.
-We discuss how these constraints can be significantly improved by considering a more refined sample of molecular clouds near the Galactic Center and above the Galactic plane, a detailed modeling of the cosmic-ray ionization contribution and, potentially, a more refined analysis of the gas density in clouds through dust extinction maps.
-Thus, ionization of molecular clouds emerges as one of the most powerful tools for probing sub-keV dark matter.
+The ionization of dense molecular clouds offers a powerful and robust probe of dark matter models that produce UV or X-ray photons via annihilation or decay.
+Using this novel observable, we derive competitive constraints on dark matter in the mass range from 30~eV to 1~keV.
+In particular, we set the strongest existing limits on axion-like dark matter in the 30–100~eV range.
+We also present sensitivity projections demonstrating the significant potential of this approach.
+These constraints can be substantially improved with targeted observations of molecular clouds near the Galactic Center and above the Galactic plane as well as with a more accurate modeling of cosmic-ray ionization and refined gas density estimates from dust extinction maps.
+Our results establish molecular cloud ionization as one of the most sensitive tools for probing sub-keV dark matter.